 A fully ripened watermelon will feel heavy for its size.
 The bottom or “underbelly” of a watermelon is the spot where it was resting on the ground, and will usually be creamy yellow color rather than white or green (which indicate under-ripe watermelons).
 In a fully ripened watermelon, the spot opposite from the ground spot (top of the watermelon) will typically be dulled rather than shiny.

 The thumping method of finding a ripe watermelon has a method to its madness.
 A fully ripened watermelon will have a deeper, hollower bass sound rather than a solid and shallow soprano sound.

 So enjoy watermelon’s juicy and thirst-quenching crunch this summer!
-Take June’s Healthy Challenge and indulge in watermelon.
+Take a healthy challenge this summer and indulge in watermelon.
 It’s a great tasting and nutritious replacement for less healthy summer treats.